-Nevada 604 follows 12.01 miles of Las Vegas Boulevard from Carey Avenue in North Las Vegas to Apex.
-Prior to 2008, Nevada 604 covered the entire length of Las Vegas Boulevard, from Jean north to Apex.
-By 2002, most of what was Nevada 604 through the famed Las Vegas Strip was removed from the Nevada State Highway system (specifically, Nevada 604 between Russell Road and Sahara Avenue).
-On the 2002 and 2008 official route logs of the Nevada State Highway System, Nevada 604 appears as non-state-maintained highway.
+Nevada State Route 604 follows 12.01 miles of Las Vegas Boulevard from Carey Avenue in North Las Vegas to Apex.
+Prior to 2008, SR 604 covered the entire length of Las Vegas Boulevard, from Jean north to Apex.
+By 2002, most of what was SR 604 through the famed Las Vegas Strip was removed from the Nevada State Highway system (specifically, SR 604 between Russell Road and Sahara Avenue).
+On the 2002 and 2008 official route logs of the Nevada State Highway System, SR 604 appears as non-state-maintained highway.
 Clark County now maintains the boulevard.
 NDOT removed the few route shields in existence between Jean and Downtown Las Vegas, including a reassurance shield that appeared in front of the MGM Grand Resort north of Tropicana Avenue by 2004.
-A subsequent truncation took place between 2017 and 2018, shortening Nevada 604 north from Tonopah Avenue to Carey Avenue in North Las Vegas.
+A subsequent truncation took place between 2017 and 2018, shortening SR 604 north from Tonopah Avenue to Carey Avenue in North Las Vegas.

 Nevada 604 replaced U.S. 91-466 between Jean and Fremont Street in Downtown Las Vegas.
 North from Fremont Street to Apex, Nevada 604 replaced U.S. 91-93.

 In 2002, the section of Nevada 604 between Russell Street and Sahara Avenue was decommissioned, which is much of the length of the Las Vegas Strip.
 Remaining segments of Nevada 604 from Sahara Avenue through the city of Las Vegas to Owens Street were decommissioned by 2004.
 Subsequent segments of Nevada 604 south of Russell Road to the Jean interchange were also eliminated from the state system by 2008.